Seneca-BSA/bsa/docs/sea700/lab3.md

         CMakeLists.txt
         package.xml

-A single workspace can contain as many packages as you want, each in their own folder.
+A single workspace can contain as many packages as you want, each in their own directory.
 You can also have packages of different build types in one workspace (CMake, Python, etc.).
 You cannot have nested packages.

-Best practice is to have a `src` folder within your workspace, and to create your packages in there.
+Best practice is to have a `src` directory within your workspace, and to create your packages in there.
 This keeps the top level of the workspace “clean”.

 A trivial workspace might look like:

-    workspace_folder/        -- WORKSPACE
+    workspace_directory/        -- WORKSPACE
         src/                   -- SOURCE SPACE
             CMakeLists.txt       -- 'Toplevel' CMake file, provided by catkin package_1/